dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   - [brinkmate](https://en.wikipedia.org/wiki/Brinkmate)
   - 必死 - frantic (lit. certain-death)
   - 必至 - inevitable; foregone conclusion
+- brinksmanship
+  - facing some endings whose certainty is contested and whose clarity to varies amongst competing subjects.
+    - in life, this is where people want to rebuke you for trying too hard. the harder you struggle against some ending whose certainty is clear to those

 - Fear of death and fear of finality (fate) being the same.
 When strategic calculations can disregard fear of death... can the adversary do the same?
 How does fear of death factor into Hegel’s